Spandana-N-S/Pizza-Sales-project-using-SQL-and-Excel/README.md

 ## Conclusion
 The Pizza Sales Analysis project effectively visualizes the sales data, providing clear insights into trends, top-selling products, and peak sales times.
 These insights can help in making strategic business decisions, such as optimizing inventory, improving marketing strategies, and enhancing customer satisfaction.

+##Real world relevance
+-  it is helpful for everyone in terms of boost sales, save money, and amking smart decisions
+-  it is used specifically for management, marketing, and operations.